hlmason/musiclaps/README.md

 The "assets/javascripts/customized.bootstrap.min.js" file is a customized Bootstrap 3.2.0 file which includes dropdowns, modals, collapse, and transitions (Go to http://getbootstrap.com/customize/ and scroll down).

-Hand-coded CSS is in the "assets/stylesheets/main.scss" file.
+Hand-coded CSS (i.e. Bootstrap overrides) is in the "assets/stylesheets/main.scss" file.
 The file is long and may need to be reorganized in the future.
 The code is currently organized into the following categories:

 Variables<br>
 Mixins<br>